 Some cruisers are happy with the cheapest cruise cabin, which may be an inside room on the ship’s lowest deck.
 And that’s fine.
-Nothing wrong with that, but they already know what it is like, and they probably spend little to no time in their room.
+There is nothing wrong with that, but they already know what it is like, and they probably spend little to no time in their room.

 If you’re claustrophobic and don’t like small spaces, don’t book an inside room.
 It’s dark, and there are no windows.
 You may feel like you’re in a box.

-If you do like to spend time and relax in your room, at least book a window.
+Suppose you do like to spend time and relax in your room, at least book a window.
 A balcony is even better, but that costs more money.
-Once you book a balcony cabin, it’s hard to go back to an ocean view or inside cabin – at least this has been our experience.
+Once you book a balcony cabin, it’s hard to return to an ocean view or inside cabin – at least, this has been our experience.

 Cruise Tip: Suffer from motion sickness?
 Try to book mid-ship cabins on a higher deck.
 You'll feel less of the ship's motion, and it's usually quieter.
 Also, look to see what decks are above and below you, you do not want to be under a dining area or the pool deck.